 Maybe your loved one’s anxiety frequently interrupts your plans, maybe their mood changes set you on edge, or maybe it feels like they have unreasonable expectations of you.
 Regardless of the prompter, resentment is toxic, and takes a big toll on relationships.
-If you’re starting to feel resentful toward your loved because of how you experience their anxiety, consider the following tip.
+If you’re starting to feel resentful toward your loved one because of how you experience their anxiety, consider the following tip.

 Tip: Find the good.
 Remember that the person isn’t doing this on purpose, and while you might find their anxiety difficult to interact with, there are plenty of things about them, and your relationship with them, that you appreciate and value.
 Take a survey of those things, and then actually tell the person two or three of them.
 Battle resentment with demonstrations of appreciation.